EENI Global Business School

 Business in Sri Lanka, Colombo, Foreign Trade

-Sri Lankan Economy and International Trade.
+Sri Lankan Economy, Logistics and International Trade.
 Agreement with India.
 Buddhism

 1. Introduction to the Democratic Socialist Republic of Sri Lanka (Asia)